nixxcode/jvm-brotli/README.md

 ### Usage Examples

-Please see the quick snippets below to get started.
-In addition, fully functional example code  can be found [here](https://github.com/nixxcode/jvm-brotli/tree/release-prep/jvmbrotli/src/test/java/com/nixxcode/jvmbrotli/examples)
+The code snippets below should get you started.

+If you are looking for code that's ready to execute, we have an [example project](https://github.com/nixxcode/jvm-brotli-example) you can clone.

 #### Loading Jvm-Brotli: